sparkapi/SparkiOS/README.md

 Spark iOS API and Example App
 =============================

-The SparkAPI object is designed as a standalone Objective-C interface for use with the [Spark API](http://www.sparkplatform.com/docs/overview/api).
+The `SparkAPI` object is designed as a standalone Objective-C interface for use with the [Spark API](http://www.sparkplatform.com/docs/overview/api).

-This project also includes an example iPad and iPhone app that makes use of SparkAPI object to [authenticate](http://www.sparkplatform.com/docs/authentication/authentication) via Hybrid and OpenID methods, search listings, view listings, view an individual listing, and view a user account.
+This project also includes an example iPad and iPhone app that makes use of `SparkAPI` object to [authenticate](http://www.sparkplatform.com/docs/authentication/authentication) via Hybrid and OpenID methods, search listings, view listings, view an individual listing, and view a user account.
+View app [screenshots](./SparkiOS/blob/master/Spark iOS Screenshots.pdf) for iPad and iPhone.

 ## Requirements